Last Updated on January 5, 2025 by Soumya

 E-Bike

-E-Bikes are also available for you to explore the hills and enjoy the amazing views of Sintra’s hilly terrain.
+E-bikes are also available for you to explore the hills and enjoy the fantastic views of Sintra’s hilly terrain.

 How to get to Cabo da Roca and Cascais from Sintra?